surveilr/www.surveilr.com/README.md

 ### GSAP Integration

-For individual pattern pages, [GSAP](https://gsap.com/) has been integrated to add engaging animations that execute as soon as the product page loads.
-You can find and modify the GSAP configuration in the script sections of the product page file located at `src/pages/products/[...slug].astro` and the insights page at `src/pages/insights/[...slug].astro`:
+For individual pattern pages, [GSAP](https://gsap.com/) has been integrated to add engaging animations that execute as soon as the pattern page loads.
+You can find and modify the GSAP configuration in the script sections of the pattern page file located at `src/pages/pattern/[...slug].astro` and the insights page at `src/pages/insights/[...slug].astro`:

 ```astro
 <script>